PaulJuliusMartinez/sequel-packer/README.md

 # Sequel::Packer

-`Sequel::Packer` is a Ruby JSON serialization library to be used with the [Sequel ORM](https://github.com/jeremyevans/sequel) offering the following features:
+`Sequel::Packer` is a Ruby serialization library to be used with the [Sequel ORM](https://github.com/jeremyevans/sequel) with the following qualities:

 * **Declarative:** Define the shape of your serialized data with a simple, straightforward DSL.